 Lifespan

-10–15 years in captivity with optimal care.
+Can live up to 10–15 years in captivity with proper care.

 Fun Fact